LibreCAD/docs/guides/dwg-edit.rst

 Another option is to draw the line at the desired angle:

-    - Click the **Angle** line tool icon.
+    - Click the **Angle** line tool icon |icon02|.
-    - On the "Tool Options" tool bar specify an *Angle* of "135", a *Length* of "300" units and the *Snap Point* at the "Start".
+    - On the "Tool Options" tool bar specify an *Angle* of "135", a *Length* of "80" units and the *Snap Point* at the "Start".
-    - With the "Snap on Endpoints" enabled, click close to the end of the line at *absolute coordinate* 600,300.
+    - With the **Snap on Endpoints** enabled, click close to the end of the line at *absolute coordinate* 135,60.
 Clicking the mouse should result in a line angled up and to the left.
+    - Press [Esc] to exit the command.

 This option will result in a image similar to what is shown above, but with the diagonal line being a bit too long.
 The line can be *trimmed* to suit (see "*Modifying Entities*" below):